sympower/dt-data-load-tool/docs/website/docs/plus/features/projects.md

 ## Config and secrets

-As shown above, it is possible to pass additional dlt settings and configurations in the manifest file itself.
-However, existing dlt config providers are also supported as usual, like:
+As shown above, it is possible to pass additional data_load_tool settings and configurations in the manifest file itself.
+However, existing data_load_tool config providers are also supported as usual, like:

 1. environ provider
-2. `.dlt/config.toml` provider, including the global config
+2. `.data_load_tool/config.toml` provider, including the global config
-3. `.dlt/<profile_name>.secrets.toml`, which is the secrets toml provider but scoped to a particular profile.
+3. `.data_load_tool/<profile_name>.secrets.toml`, which is the secrets toml provider but scoped to a particular profile.
 A per-profile version (`dev.secrets.toml`) is sought instead of the `secrets.toml` file.

 :::note
 Based on the information about precedence in the [configuration docs](../../general-usage/credentials/setup#available-config-providers), the yaml files provide the lowest precedence of all providers just above the default values for a config value.
 Settings in the yaml file will therefore be overridden by `toml` and `env` variables if present.